hexchat/documentation/plugins.rst

 necessary and only pollute the name-space.
 Plugins are compiled as shared objects (.so files), for example:

-Most UNIX systems: > gcc -Wl,--export-dynamic -Wall -O1 -shared -fPIC myplugin.c -o myplugin.so
+Most UNIX systems:
+   gcc -Wl,--export-dynamic -Wall -O1 -shared -fPIC myplugin.c -o myplugin.so

+OS X:
-OS X: > gcc -no-cpp-precomp -g -O2 -Wall -bundle -flat\_namespace -undefined suppress -o myplugin.so myplugin.c
+   gcc -no-cpp-precomp -g -O2 -Wall -bundle -flat\_namespace -undefined suppress -o myplugin.so myplugin.c

-See the Windows section on how to compile a plugin using Visual Studio.
+See the `Windows section <plugins.html#plugins-on-windows-win32>`_ on how to compile a plugin using Visual Studio.

 All strings passed to and from plugins are encoded in UTF-8, regardless of locale.